MicrosoftDocs/power-platform/power-platform/admin/admin-manage-apps.md

 ---

 # Manage Power Apps
-If you're an Environment Admin, Global admin, or Microsoft Power Platform admin, you can manage the apps created in your organization.
+If you're an environment admin or a Microsoft Power Platform admin, you can manage the apps created in your organization.

 Admins can do the following from the Power Platform admin center: